19 Feb What the F*ck am I going to do after college? 14 ideas to help you escape dying in a cubicle

 For the rest of us, who postulated deeply on the culturally accepted next step into adultdom (see: becoming a corporate wage slave job) in order to not fall behind pack of fellow grads – may I be so bold as to offer up an alternative: To travel and see the world.
 Or perhaps more precisely, to get paid and do interesting meaningful work whilst traveling the globe.

-What a surprise, a travel blogger shilling advice to go and travel the world.
+What a surprise, a travel blogger shilling advice to go and travel the world – or in the least, explore some gap year ideas and see what inspires you.

 My unsolicited, and albeit, heavily biased and self-serving advice being a travel blogger and all (gag), would be to postpone the corporate jungle and venture, for at least a bit, into the real jungle, or beach, or overly populated urban jungle of filth, which happens outside a cubicle and requires nothing but a passport and a couple bucks in the bank, and by a couple of bucks I suggest at least $2,000 in the bank.